-Because of his explosive behavior, our Stinkpot had gotten kicked out of his second daycare before Christmas 2010.
+Because of his explosive behavior, our son had gotten kicked out of his second daycare before Christmas 2010.
 He was only 3 years old!

-I had ignored my rights under the Family and Medical Leave Act and not taken time off work after Stinkpot’s placement or adoption; but I wouldn’t again!
-So last spring, I took family leave to spend more time with my Stinkpot.
+I had ignored my rights under the Family and Medical Leave Act (FMLA) and not taken time off work when he was first placed with our family in March 2008 or for his adoption the next year; but I wouldn’t again!
+So last spring, I took family leave to spend more time with my 4-year-old.
 My little boy needed his mommy!

-I enrolled him in a couple of Mother’s Day Out programs, working part-time, giving me the ability to extend my 12-week leave throughout the spring until school was out when Stinkpot could stay home with FosterDad (a teacher).
-I also worked to ensure our medical insurance would be paid.
+I enrolled him in a couple of Mother’s Day Out programs, working part-time, giving me the ability to extend my 12-week leave throughout the spring until school was out when he could stay home with FosterDad (a teacher).
+I continued working to ensure our medical insurance would be paid.

-Last fall, thinking a year at home had helped him, we were excited to enroll Stinkpot into highly-regarded daycare/preschool in our area.
+Last fall, thinking a year at home had helped him, we were excited to enroll our son into highly-regarded daycare/preschool in our area.
 He had been on the wait list for two years!

 At 4-years-old, he seemed ready.
 And he was — for only about 8 weeks; the stress of all-day care finally caught up with him.
 His explosions were worse!
 More out-of-control than ever!